 Learning to work with nature, rather than against it, will benefit us all in the end: the soil, water, air, plants, animals and people.
 Farmers and ranchers don’t have to choose between benefiting the land or their profitability.
 They must be profitable in order to make long-term decisions for the land.

-The health of our soils can be regenerated with an understanding of how the land functions through the four ecosystem processes (energy cycle, water cycle, nutrient cycle and community dynamics).
+The health of our soils can be regenerated with an understanding of how the land functions through the four ecosystem processes (energy flow, water cycle, nutrient cycle and community dynamics).

 Put into practice, each regenerative farmer or rancher applies the six soil health principles in the ways best for their unique land and operation: